unconst/BitTensor/README.md

 <p align="center"> Given ∆Lij and ∆Ljk </p>
 <p align="center"> ∆Lik = ∆Lij x ∆Ljk (8) </p>

 Which is intuitive, following immediately from the notion of transitive contribution: If a component i contributes to component j, it should multiplicatively contribute to the components using j since they are compositions of its parent.
+This transitive quality is also exploited in [29] for computing neural importance weights.

 As a corollary of (8) global attribution scores for component _i_ can be calculated with a Power Iteration over the adjacency matrix described by G.